Ages 11+ · Modules 1 to 6 available now

 Quizzes that test real scenarios

 Each lesson is followed by a short quiz using situations your child will actually encounter.
 Wrong answers get an explanation, not a penalty.
-There is no score, only understanding.
+Your child sees no score — only understanding.
+You can see how they got on in your parent view.

 A parent layer in every module